Every year, the Massachusetts Department of Elementary and Secondary Education releases a report card for each school and district in the state.

 How were families involved in the development of the school report card?

+Massachusetts sees families and the community as important partners in a school's success and spent time listening to parents to make sure the report cards were designed as easy-to-use tools that provide meaningful information.
 We posted online surveys during the initial and final phases of the report card design process.
 In addition, we worked with parent advocacy groups across the state to host feedback sessions with parents, to see where we needed to make improvements before the report cards were released.

 Why are the school report cards important to families?